IJSComplexMatter/cddm/doc/autoapi/cddm/core/index.rst

    reshape it back to original shape and unmasked input array.
 Missing data is filled with np.nan.

-   :param data: Data as returned by :func:`acorr` or :func:`ccorr`
+   :param data: Data as returned by :func:`acorr` or :func:`ccorr` or a numpy array, or
+                a numpy array, as returned by :func:`normalize`
-   :type data: tuple of ndarrays
+   :type data: tuple of ndarrays, or ndarray
    :param shape: shape of the input frame data.
    :type shape: tuple of ints
    :param mask: If provided, reconstruct reshaped data to original shape, prior to masking